jhough/examples/CloudFormation/sam-api-lambda/readme.md

 This is a simple example which uses a Lambda function written in Python.
 These services are deployed using AWS Serverless Application Model (SAM).
 SAM is a superset of AWS CloudFormation.

+*Prerequisites:*
+1. Have AWS access key installed.
-Prerequisites: Have SAM CLI installed: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html
+2. Have SAM CLI installed:
+https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html
+3. Have access to an S3 bucket where the SAM deployment/config information will be stored.

 ## SAM Commands